ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     White
         gray characters on white background

-Administrators can add some new customs print style as describe in the section “How to customize print style”, page 281
+Administrators can add some new customs print style as describe in the section “How to customize print style” <#_V456UG_281

 Print style
     Allows a choice of color schemes for the screen capture window.
 Possible values are :